 Thus, an important foundation here is identifying your internal and (if any) external approvers and clearly defining their roles and responsibilities.
 List your approvers and divide them based on their roles and level of influence.
 Identify and prioritize high-level approvers.

 Also, identify who needs to be informed but doesn't need to review/approve each step of the process.
-Ensure the approval matrix is centralized (i.e., in workflow management or online proofing solution) to ensure everyone involved in the process can track the progress of the approval process.
+Ensure the approval matrix is centralized (i.e., within workflow management software, business process management software or online proofing solution) to ensure everyone involved in the process can track the progress of the approval process.

 In an ideal approval matrix, the higher the influence level of an approver/stakeholder, typically the fewer items/assets they'd need to approve.
 For example, a finance manager may need to approve all reimbursement forms first, but a CFO may need only to review a monthly or weekly report of reimbursements.

 Keep in mind that the approval matrix is not a one-off thing but rather should be updated continuously to reflect the status of the approval process when a new team member is joining the team or vice versa when someone leaves your team.